-Now, wipe the sponge on the wall from the top to the bottom using horizontal strokes.
+Now, wipe the sponge on the wall from top to bottom using horizontal strokes.

 Keep the drop cloths in place because you will be removing the larger particles of sand from the paint.

-Wipe a second a few times and once that you see it is smoother, proceed to the next section.
+Wipe a second a few times, and once you see it is smoother, proceed to the next section.